In this article:

 - Have parts that can't operate alone or do their "job" unless the whole machine is working.

 - Can withstand wind and rain for centuries and grow back after devastating events, like fires and earthquakes.

 - Are a network of connected entities rather than a single "thing" that needs to all be working at the same time.

 - Each tree stands alone and operates autonomously, but they're united as a single forest.

-Source: Teal Paradigm and Organizations
+Source: Reinventing Organizations

-Example: If the sales team suddenly stops working in a traditional organization, the organization might slow to a hault.
+Example: If the sales team suddenly stops working in a traditional organization, the organization might slow to a halt.
 Like a machine, one faulty part in a traditional organization can throw the entire system out of balance.
 But in a DAO, a single "broken" team or individual doesn't break the entire system, because each team is self-reliant and autonomous.
 Like a forest, a single fallen tree doesn't mean every other tree falls.
 It means there's more light on the forest floor, so new, young trees can grow up in the fallen tree's place.